 Costs: This is a direct-exchange program in which the outgoing student pays tuition to SUNY Potsdam, and the incoming exchange partner covers tuition in Sweden.
 SUNY students pay tuition to their home campus; non-SUNY students pay tuition directly to SUNY Potsdam.
 Room and board is paid in Sweden.

 Academic Transcript: Credits earned abroad will be issued on an official SUNY Transcript Supplement listing specific courses and grades.

-How to Apply: Students should follow the Study Abroad Application Instructions and submit all completed SUNY OAP application forms directly to SUNY Potsdam’s International Education & Programs (IE&P) office.
+How to Apply: Students should submit all completed SUNY OAP application forms directly to SUNY Potsdam’s International Education & Programs (IE&P) office.
 Do not send any application forms or other documents directly to Luleå University of Technology; ALL SUNY OAP application materials, official transcripts, etc. should be sent directly to SUNY Potsdam IE&P.

 Application Deadline: March 1 for Fall or academic year; September 1 for Spring

 Telephone: (315) 267-2507